Green-Software-Foundation/patterns/docs/catalog/cloud/scale-infrastructure-with-user-load.md

 ## Solution

 Scaling back resources during periods of low utilisation eliminates excess capacity and improves efficiency because a unit running at a high utilisation produces energy more efficiently.
 In addition, reducing the total number of resources used also reduces the amount of embodied carbon.
+Monitor and analyze the application usage patterns and activity to identify components that underutilized the hardware resources they are running on.
+Underutilized Virtual Machines, for example, can be easily identified by inspecting the CPU load over time.
+Underutilized resources can be consolidated, shut down on a schedule and/or removed.

 ## SCI Impact